Catholic Church in the Philippines: Politics

 On the death of Pope John Paul II in 2005, President Gloria Macapagal Arroyo declared three days of national mourning and was one of many dignitaries at his funeral in Vatican City.
 Political turmoil in the Philippines widened the rift between the State and the Church.
 Arroyo's press secretary Ignacio Bunye called the bishops and priests who attended an anti-Arroyo protest as hypocrites and "people who hide their true plans".

-In 2017, a USA Today reporter remarked that the Church reached its political peak in 1986 when it was instrumental in replacing the Marcos dictatorship.

-The Church in the Philippines strongly opposed the Responsible Parenthood and Reproductive Health Act of 2012, commonly known as the RH Bill.
+The Catholic Church in the Philippines strongly opposed the Responsible Parenthood and Reproductive Health Act of 2012, commonly known as the RH Bill.
 The country's populace – 80% of which self-identify as Catholic – was deeply divided in its opinions over the issue.

-Members of the Catholic Bishops Conference of the Philippines (CBCP) vehemently denounced and repeatedly attempted to block President Benigno Aquino III's plan to push for the passage of the reproductive health bill.
+Members of the CBCP vehemently denounced and repeatedly attempted to block President Benigno Aquino III's plan to push for the passage of the reproductive health bill.
 The bill, which was popular among the public, was signed into law by Aquino, and was seen as a point of waning moral and political influence of the Catholic Church in the country.

-During the Duterte administration, the Church in the Philippines has been vocally critical of extrajudicial killings taking place during the war on drugs, in what the Church sees as the administration's approval of the bloodshed.
-Efforts by the Church to rally public support against the administration's war on drugs were less effective due to Duterte's popularity and high trust rating.
+During the Duterte administration, the Catholic Church in the Philippines was vocally critical of extrajudicial killings taking place during the war on drugs, in what the church sees as the administration's approval of the bloodshed.
+Efforts by the church to rally public support against the administration's war on drugs were less effective due to Duterte's popularity and high trust rating.
 Some churches reportedly offered sanctuary to those who fear death due to the drug war violence.

 During the 2022 presidential elections campaign, the church supported and endorsed the candidacy of vice president Leni Robredo in an effort to prevent Bongbong Marcos, son of dictator Ferdinand Marcos, from winning the election.
-Robredo won in 18 of the 86 dioceses in the country.
+Robredo, who won in 18 of the 86 dioceses in the country, lost the presidential race in a landslide.